ABOUT EMPOWERING ACTION

 Executive Director/Board Member

 Kent Husted launched Empowering Action in January 2013.
 He holds a Masters of Business from The Johns Hopkins University and a Masters from Dallas Theological Seminary.
-Before being called to EA, Kent served in student ministry for 20 years in the metropolitan area, most recently at McLean Bible Church in Washington, D.C.
+Before being called to EA, Kent served in student ministry for 20 years in the metropolitan Washington, D.C. area.
 Numerous short-term mission trips around the globe were the impetus to form Empowering Action.

 Country Director/Board Member